Appointing conservators to manage estates

 A court typically oversees the selection process, ensuring that potential conservators have no conflicts of interest and possess the requisite skills to manage another's financial affairs competently.

-The prospective conservator might be a close relative or friend but could also be a professional with specific experience in estate management.
+trust The prospective conservator might be a close relative or friend but could also be a professional with specific experience in estate management.

 Once appointed, conservators step into their roles as stewards with numerous responsibilities resting on their shoulders.
 They must inventory all assets promptly and accurately while ensuring each asset's protection and preservation.
 Real property may need maintenance; investment portfolios might require prudent management; bills need payment on time—these are just glimpses into their daily tasks.